UofSCLibraries-DRS/OntheBooksUSC/data/README.md

 - page number (starting from 0)
 - file name (e.g. "image_name.jpg")
 - marginalia position (top, left, or right)

 While reviewing the pages, blank and other unwanted pages were excluded for metadata creation.
-The
+The sample of metadata file is given below: